Resonator reset in circuit QED by optimal control for large open quantum systems: Application to resonator reset

 Here, we are concerned with the return to vacuum state once the measurement is completed.
 The common approach of passive reset is to wait for a time $T \gg 1/\kappa$ for the photons to naturally escape from the resonator.
 We use our implementation of open GRAPE to find an optimal $\varepsilon(t)$ to speed-up this process to times smaller than $1/\kappa$ through an active process.

 When driving at a frequency $\wc \approx \wdr$, the average number of photons is independent of the qubit state and an active reset is easily obtained by changing the phase of the drive.
 However, active reset is not as simple when considering the nonlinear corrections to the dispersive Hamiltonian.
 The first of these corrections is a qubit-induced nonlinearity of the cavity described by the Hamiltonian\footnote{In the two-level approximation of circuit QED, the sign of this nonlinear corrections is qubit-state dependent, with $H_K \propto \sigma_z$.
 However, in the more complete multilevel treatment, the Kerr nonlinearities $K_{g}$ ($K_e$) of the resonator for a qubit in the ground (excited) state can have the same sign~\cite{PhysRevLett.105.100504}.
-In particular, for the parameters considered the Kerr nonlinearities have the same sign and are of similar amplitudes for both qubit states~\cite{mcclure2015rapid}.
+In particular, for the parameters considered here the Kerr nonlinearities have the same sign and are of similar amplitudes for both qubit states~\cite{mcclure2015rapid}.
 For simplicity, we consider $K_e \approx K_g$. }~\cite{PhysRevLett.105.100504, bourassa:2012a, nigg:2012a}

-with $K$ the Kerr-nonlinearity.
+with $K$ the Kerr-nonlinearity, which is negative in superconducting quantum circuits.
 This correction makes exact analytical solutions of the active reset problem difficult as it leads to nonlinear equations of motions for the resonator state.
 This nonlinearity can moreover lead to vastly different qubit-state dependent resonator states, something that has been exploited for qubit readout, e.g., in the Josephson bifurcation amplifier~\cite{JBA_review}.
 Here, because of this nonlinearity, a reset pulse more complicated than in the purely dispersive case is found to be necessary~\cite{mcclure2015rapid}.